Samal, Davao del Norte: History

-Early Beginnings
+Early beginnings

-The island was initially home to the Sama-Bajau peoples.
-Later on, Spain managed to conquer the island in the late 1840s when Nueva Vergara (Davao City today) was established.
+The island was initially home to the Muslim Sama-Bajau people, though it was also settled by the animistic Mansakas and Mandayas from northern and eastern parts of Davao Region in the mainland.
+These settlers intermarried and were organized into communities, dynastically ruled by a datu until the early 20th century.
+Centuries later, Spain first reached Samal Island and managed to conquer the island in the late 1840s when Nueva Vergara (Davao City today) in the mainland was established.

 World War 2

 The Pacific War, which happened during World War II, struck the island.
 Japanese fighter planes bombed the island.
 Japanese forces occupied the island and forced the people to work for four years until they were expelled by the Allied forces.
-After the war, infrastructure was built, such as schools, churches and stores in the area.
+After the war, infrastructure was built, such as schools, churches, and stores in the area.

 Official founding of the municipality

-The time came on July 8, 1948, when the entire island itself becomes part of the newly created municipality of Samal; it was the official founding of the municipality.
+The time came on July 8, 1948, when the entire island itself became part of the newly created municipality of Samal; it was the official founding of the municipality.
 Five years later in 1953, the municipality of Babak was created from Samal, marking the political division of the island between the two municipalities.
 The island experienced further political division when the municipality of Kaputian was created from the island in 1966.
 During this period, the standard of living in these three municipalities became low and extremely rural.